-ExpressVPN uses AES-256 bit encryption, which is the same that’s used by the U.S. government.
+ExpressVPN uses AES-256 bit encryption, which is pretty much the standard across the board for all virtual private networks.

-One thing I love about ExpressVPN is their 30-day money back guarantee.
+ExpressVPN is one of the most popular VPN services on the market today and they offer a good 30-day money back guarantee.
 Give them a try and if you’re not satisfied, get a full refund within a month.

-Surfshark is a consumer VPN that offers OpenVPN, IKEv2, L2TP/IPSec, SSTP, and PPTP as options.
+The newer service Surfshark is a consumer VPN that offers OpenVPN, IKEv2, L2TP/IPSec, SSTP, Wireguard and PPTP as options.

 Interestingly, Surfshark lets you connect as many devices as you want to one subscription.
 So you need to pay only once and connect all your devices with the VPN.

-NordVPN is one of the more popular consumer VPN services that supports OpenVPN, IPSec/IKEv2, Wireguard, SSTP, and others
+NordVPN is another popular consumer VPN service that supports OpenVPN, IPSec/IKEv2, Wireguard (called “NordLynx), SSTP, and others

 The NordVPN app lets you choose the right protocol depending on your needs.
 While OpenVPN is the most secure, they recognize that it can also slow down the connection…so they give you a choice.

 NordVPN provides several additional features apart from OpenVPN security.
 It has a VPN kill switch and dedicated IP addresses.
-It can work on up to 6 devices on a single license.
+The service can work on up to 6 devices on a single license.

-Avast VPN is yet another VPN that offers OpenVPN alongside the IPSec/IKEv2 protocols.
+Avast VPN is another VPN that offers OpenVPN alongside the IPSec/IKEv2 protocols.

 Since Avast is a huge name in the cybersecurity industry, you would expect they don’t keep any logs.
 Unfortunately, they do.